Comfortable activewear you can also wear to social events

 CQC Women’s Sleeveless Polo Athletic Tank

 Not only is this sleeveless polo shirt fashionable and versatile enough to wear with practically any bottoms, it also provides UPF 50+ protection from the sun.
 That type of hybrid practicality and fashion is the essence of a good activewear piece.
-This tennis tee would look especially trendy with a pair of mom jeans or a flirty and fun denim skirt.
+This athletic tee would look especially trendy with a pair of mom jeans or a flirty and fun denim skirt.
 It is moisture-wicking to keep you cool and fresh all day.

 Sold by Amazon

-adidas Women’s Cropped Drawstring-Waist Hoodie
+Adidas Women’s Post-Game Cropped Hoodie

-There’s nothing that embodies the effortless coolness of activewear chic like a cropped adidas hoodie.
+There’s nothing that embodies the effortless coolness of activewear chic like a cropped Adidas hoodie.
 Pair this hoodie with high-waisted shorts to look sporty and stylish at brunch or any other social gathering.
-It features a drawstring waist and attached hood.

 Best sneakers

-adidas Women’s Originals Superstar Casual Sneakers from Finish Line
+Adidas Women’s Originals Superstar Casual Sneakers

 Sneakers are having an absolute streetwear moment and can be worn with practically anything, from a light and breezy sundress to a business pantsuit to a full-on athletic outfit, so you can tackle your day from start to finish.
 If you’re currently doing your commute in heels, your feet will thank you for making the switch.
 These sneakers are cozy and highly on-trend.